squins/sass-java-tryout/README.md

 So I stick with this plugin.

 ## How to run the example project
-Thhe sass-java-tryout project has the sass-maven-plugin configured, and some Sass examples included that could be used as a tutorial for developers new to Sass.
+The sass-java-tryout project has the sass-maven-plugin configured, and some Sass examples included that could be used as a tutorial for developers new to Sass.

 To run the application use following steps on a console:
 * git clone https://github.com/keesvandieren/sass-java-tryout.git
 * cd sass-java-tryout
 * mvn jetty:run

-Go to [http://localhost:8080](http://localhost:8080) to see Sass in action.
+Go to [http://localhost:8080](http://localhost:8080) to see Sass in action with several examples.

 The Sass sources are in src/main/webapp/WEB-INF/sass.